Leslie-mo/Sql-MockData-Generator/README.md

 ##### Import Configurations

-You can import the schema in JSON format and parse it as fields to fill in the form
+The schema can be imported in JSON format and then parsed into fields to complete the form.

 ![image-20230128131102754](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128131102754.png)